 Learn about the process of deploying your PHP apps to Cloud Foundry.
 If you experience a problem deploying PHP apps, review the Troubleshooting section.

 $ mkdir my-php-app $ cd my-php-app $ cat << EOF > index.php <?php phpinfo(); ?> EOF $ cf push my-php-app -m 128M

 Change “my-php-app” to a unique name or you may see an error and a failed push.

-The example above creates and pushes a test application to Cloud Foundry.
+The previous example creates and pushes a test application to Cloud Foundry.

-Here is a breakdown of what happens when you run the example above:
+Here is a breakdown of what happens when you run the example:

 cf pushto push your application.
 This creates a new application with a memory limit of 128M and uploads our test file.